-Since June 21, 2022 the Board of Directors has been comprised of the following members:
+Since June 22, 2023, the Board of Directors has been composed of the following members:

-- 1. William Lundin

-- 2. Garrett Soden
+- 1. Garrett Soden

-- 3. Keith Hill
+- 2. Keith Hill

-- 4. Pascal Nicodeme
+- 3. Pascal Nicodeme

-- 5. Johnny Copelyn
+- 4. Johnny Copelyn

-- 6. Siraj Ahmed
+- 5. Siraj Ahmed

 The majority of Africa Energy's current directors are independent for the purposes of Board membership and within the meaning of both NI 58-101 and NI 52-110.
-Mr. Garrett Soden is not considered independent as a result of his role as President and Chief Executive Officer of the Company.
-William Lundin has advised that he will not be seeking re-election at the Meeting.
+As an individual who has been an executive officer of the Company within the last three (3) years, Mr. Soden is not considered to be independent.